 All your information kept in one place, to help those you love care for you

-If you are getting old and frail, who is the person you would trust to tell you your driving is so bad you need to stop?
+If someone you know is getting old and frail, who is the person they would trust to tell them their driving is so bad they need to stop?

-Or if you had an accident and had to be rushed to hospital, where would anyone find your medical details if you were too ill to provide them?
+Or if they had an accident and had to be rushed to hospital, where would anyone find their medical details if they were too ill to provide them?

-This handbook is where all this information can be kept, in one place, to help those we love care for us.
+This handbook is where all this information can be kept, in one place, to help those we love and care for their friends and family.

-There is no way of avoiding the sadness and anxiety that comes with a grave llness, old age and death but setting out how we want to deal with it can make it so much easier for everyone.
+There is no way of avoiding the sadness and anxiety that comes with a grave illness, old age and death but setting out how to deal with it can make it so much easier for everyone.